modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 Now that we can execute JavaScript within our Markdown this opens the door for more advanced features.

-Our first step is to create another enhanced js code block, namely; `js story`.
+Our first step is to create another enhanced JS code block, namely; `js story`.
 From this code block you can export a function to be executed on demand:

     ```js script